Erimelowo/OpenVR-Dynamic-Resolution/README.md

 - `minimizeOnStart`: (0 = show, 1 = minimize, 2 = hide) Will automatically minimize or hide the window on launch.

+- `closeToTray`: Hides the window instead of closing it if value is 1.
+Doesn't do anything if value is 0.

 - `initialRes`: The resolution the program sets your HMD's resolution when starting.
 Also the resolution that is targeted in vramOnlyMode.

 - `minRes`: The minimum value the program will be allowed to set your HMD's resolution to.